 Communication studies majors can select from several different tracks of study.

 Designed for students interested in a career in radio/TV news, including anchors, writers, reporters, producers, videographers, weather and sports anchors.
-(Example of 4-year degree plan)
+(Example of 4-year study plan)

 Designed for students interested in learning the theories and techniques of radio and TV broadcasting, as well as non-broadcast applications.
 Emphasis is on non-news content.
 Students may select from four different emphases: